 How Does a SWIFT Code Work for International Payments?

-The original design for SWIFT was to create a way for banks to communicate more efficiently and securely among themselves.
+The original design of SWIFT was to enable banks to communicate more efficiently and securely among themselves.
 Particularly in relation to processing international payments.

 The word “communicate” is always used because SWIFT is only a messenger between banks.
 The code basically breaks down payment instructions from the issuing bank (the payor) to the remitting bank (the beneficiary/receiver).

-A SWIFT code works when financial institutions like banks and clearing systems, use it to identify where to send money internationally.
+A SWIFT code is used by financial institutions like banks and clearing systems to identify where to send money internationally.
 This includes the recipient’s bank, the sender’s bank, and the location the funds end up.

-In addition to the sending and receiving bank, a SWIFT payment may also require an intermediary bank.
-Different countries have different banking rules and sometimes a third party needs to step in to see the transaction through.
+In addition to the sending and receiving banks, a SWIFT payment may also require an intermediary bank.
+Different countries have different banking rules, and sometimes a third party needs to step in to complete the transaction.

 Nostro and Vostro Accounts

-Since both banks need to keep a record of withdrawals and deposits, this leads to two mirroring ledgers known as Nostro and Vostro accounts.
+Since both banks need to keep records of withdrawals and deposits, this results in two mirrored ledgers: Nostro and Vostro.

 Nostro

-Nostro is Latin for “ours” and refers to an account a bank holds in a foreign location with another bank.
+Nostro is Latin for “ours” and refers to an account a bank holds with another bank in a foreign location.

 Vostro

 When both banks have a relationship through Nostro and Vostro accounts, SWIFT transfers are immediate and direct.
-When banks do not have this relationship, the SWIFT network must seek the help of a third party known as an intermediary bank
+When banks do not have this relationship, the SWIFT network must seek the help of a third-party intermediary bank.

 How to Find a SWIFT Code